-- Member of the Audit Committee - · Attended all six of the six meetings
+- Member of the Audit Committee - Attended 6/6 meetings.

 In every meeting, the Audit Committee invited executive directors, top-level executives, and relevant figures to attend the meetings to provide additional information on key issues so as to increase the effectiveness and efficiency of its audits.
 Moreover, the Audit Committee also convened one meeting with the Auditor, without the presence of the Management and the Internal Audit Department, for independent discussions on tasks crucial to the preparations of financial statements, opinions, and also the work scope, plans, and annual audit guidelines for the Auditor.
 To assess the Internal Audit Department's operational performance and work quality, the Audit Committee also conducted independent meetings with Management, excluding the Internal Audit Department's presence. .
 The Audit Committee's work in 2024 can be summarized as follows: